10 Basic Life Skills Your Preschooler Should Know

-Parents, sometimes, let their preschoolers indulge themselves, be it going overboard with sweet treats or playing with toys past their bed time.
+Parents, sometimes, let their preschoolers indulge themselves, be it going overboard with sweet treats or playing with toys past their bedtime.
 These instincts can be controlled from an early age, if you want your preschooler to grow up to be a fuss-free adult.
 You can do this without being too strict about it.
-So sit your little one down and teach him the importance of self control.
-Teach them through the concept of delayed gratification.
+So sit your little one down and teach him the importance of self-control and the concept of delayed gratification.

 Encouraging your child to put things back where they belong, will teach them the importance of cleanliness and order.
 Show them how they can put the toys away after they are done playing and put their plates and other cutlery in the sink when they are done eating.
 This will help them to pick up after themselves which will hold them in good stead when they become adults.
 You can also teach them to put dirty laundry where it belongs.

-This has to done under your supervision till your become a little older because they could poke their eyes with the comb.
+This has to done under your supervision till your child become a little older because she could poke her eyes with the comb.
 Let your preschooler try combing her hair first and then you can fix it if you aren't satisfied with the results.

-Here's a nice video you can show your preschooler to teach combing their hair:
+Here's a nice video that you can show your preschooler to teach combing her hair:

-You can give your preschooler small amounts of money for the chores they do around the house.
+You can give your kids small amounts of money for the chores they do around the house.
 By doing so, you will teach them the importance of money.
 Also, teach them how to budget the money that they have earned.
-This will help them grow up into adults who are able to handle money.
+This will help them grow up into adults who are able to handle finances well.